Centralized Volatility Reduction for Electricity Markets: Concluding remarks

 \section{Concluding remarks}

 Price volatility in electricity markets is an inevitable consequence of integrating large scale wind energy.
-In this paper, we have proposed a centralized market for call options for market participants to tackle the attending financial risks.
-The centralized mechanism (mediated by a market maker) generalizes bilateral trading of call options.
+In this paper, we have proposed a centralized market for insurance contracts for market participants to tackle the attending financial risks.
+The centralized mechanism (mediated by a market maker) generalizes bilateral trading of such contracts.
 On a stylized copperplate power system example, this market provably reduces the profit volatilities of market participants.
 Numerical experiments on an IEEE 14-bus test system also appear encouraging.
-This work provides the foundation for a number of future research endeavors.
 For adoption in practice, one needs to estimate the trade volume with real market data from regions with high wind penetration (e.g., Germany, Texas, Denmark).
-Finally, operating such an options market in conjunction with current electricity markets will require a carefully designed legal and regulatory framework.
+Also, operating such an insurance market in conjunction with current electricity markets will require a carefully designed legal and regulatory framework. { Further, our centralized mechanism remains purely financial, but it might motivate market participants to alter their offers/bids in forward electricity markets, such as the day-ahead market.
+This might change real dispatch schedules, and it would be interesting to formally analyze such effects, which we leave as future research.}